emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has has good sorting options but is otherwise lacking content discoverability options. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Flicker
-### Score: 19/26
-1. Streams load very fast. ✔️
-1. Site has 1080p and can be switched. ✔️
-1. Good for both new and old content. ✔️
-1. Site has 9 servers, and it does auto-switch when one fails. ✔️
-1. Site does have episode auto-next (server 6). ✔️
-1. UI is fine but not much going on. 🟡
-1. Has subs for most content and allows adding your own and adjusting. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌

-***